 - Automated unit testing can improve the project’s truck factor, nothing but the number of coders that if, supposing, hit by a truck would bring the project to a standstill.
 By improving the truck factor of the project, the developer would find it easier to take over and work on a piece of code he/she is not thoroughly familiar with.
 Remember if your project’s truck factor is ‘1’, then it is under higher risk.

-The combined effects of the benefits discussed above will transform the area of software engineering to be more repeatable and predictable, similar to engineering discipline, while not putting the ‘art’ in design and coding phases completely out of context.
+The combined effects of the benefits of unit testing & automation testing discussed above will transform the area of software engineering to be more repeatable and predictable, similar to engineering discipline, while not putting the ‘art’ in design and coding phases completely out of context.
 What automated unit testing can do, at best, is remove the shortcomings of the ad-hoc approach in software development which is the major reason for several problems that confront software projects.